XXJanusXX/Income-Qualification/README.md

 Identify the output variable.

 To identify the output variable in a dataset, you will first need to load the dataset and understand the structure and content of the data.
-Here is an example of how you could do this in Python:

 Load the dataset using a suitable library or module.